dilaramucait/Crypto-Exchange-Analytics-Platform/README.md

 ## 🎯 Project Purpose
 The goal of this project is to:
 - Collect and store cryptocurrency market data
-- Provide structured access to historical and latest coin prices
+- Provide structured access to both historical and latest coin prices
 - Demonstrate API-based communication between frontend and backend
 - Apply software architecture concepts in a real web application